spot_img

 • Step 3.
 Identify precautions that might be taken.
 Physical hazards can be remediated by rearranging or clearing the factory floor, securing any hazardous materials, providing barriers between personnel and dangerous materials, and/or supplying personnel with personal protective equipment.

 • Step 4.
+Step 4.
 Record findings and implement precautions.
-Written records of the assessment are required for employers with a staff of five or more to prove that the assessment was carried out.
+Written records of the assessment are required for employers with a staff of five or more to prove that the assessment was carried out, which can be crucial if an employee is injured and seeks the help of a workers comp attorney.

 • Step 5.
 Review and repeat as necessary.